prettier/prettier-eslint-cli/README.md

 If `prettier-eslint` encounters an error formatting a file, it logs an error to the console.
 `prettier-eslint-cli` disables this behavior by default.
 You can turn it on with `--log`.

-#### --eslint-config-path

-By default `prettier-eslint` will search for the relevant config for each file.
-You can bypass this by providing the path to your eslint configuration file with `--eslint-config-path`.

-#### --prettier-options-path

-By default `prettier-eslint` will determine the `prettierOptions` to use based on the `eslintConfig`.
-If you'd like to provide options explicitly, you can provide a path to a `.json` file with `--prettier-options-path`.

 ## Contributors

 Thanks goes to these people ([emoji key][emojis]):